Should I switch to a half-hourly tariff in the UK? (June 2026 guide)

 Are half-hourly tariffs always cheaper?

-No. They can be cheaper if you use more electricity in low-cost periods.
-If your usage is mostly at peak times, you could pay more than on a well-priced fixed tariff.
+No. They’re cheaper if you can use more electricity in low-cost periods.
+If your usage is mostly at peak times, a well-priced fixed single-rate tariff at or below the cap may cost less.

 What happens if prices spike on a dynamic tariff?